Discover more from Tech World With Milan Newsletter

 To do this, you can use The Eisenhower Matrix.
 It is a simple decision-making tool that helps you distinguish between important, unimportant, and not urgent tasks.
 It splits duties into four boxes that rank which studies you should focus on first and which you should delegate or delete.

-Dwight D. Eisenhower, the 34th President of the United States and a five-star commander during World War II, first proposed the Eisenhower Matrix when he said, “I have two kinds of problems, the urgent and the important.
+Dwight D. Eisenhower, the 34th President of the United States and a five-star commander during World War II, first proposed the Eisenhower Matrix.
+He said, “I have two kinds of problems, the urgent and the important.
 The urgent are not important, and the important are never urgent.”

 Eisenhower's statements inspired Stephen Covey, author of The 7 Habits of Highly Effective People, to create the now-famous task management system known as the Covey Time Management Matrix.
-It brings many benefits, such as increased productivity, clear habits, and better work-life balance.
+This system offers many benefits, such as increased productivity, clear habits, and better work-life balance.

 When you get a task, you put it in one of the four quadrants:

-Important & Urgent (Do): this task requires immediate attention, which means "do it now" (e.g., something you can too below 2mins).
-It could be: responding to necessary e-mails, finishing a client project, escalating in a team, illness, etc.
+Important & Urgent (Do): This task requires immediate attention, which means "do it now" (e.g., something you can do within 2 minutes).
+It could be responding to necessary e-mails, finishing a client project, escalating in a team, illness, etc.

-Important & Not Urgent (Schedule): these tasks do not have fixed deadlines but bring you to your long-term goals.
-You should spend the most time here.
-Rank and schedule them.
-These activities are usually: strategic planning, education, and exercise.
+Important & Not Urgent (Schedule): These tasks do not have fixed deadlines but help you achieve your long-term goals.
+Ranking and scheduling these activities, which are usually strategic planning, education, and exercise, is the best way to spend time.

-Not Important & Urgent (Delegate): these tasks must be done but usually drain your energy.
-Try to delegate them since they are not important.
-Examples of such activities are: responding to non-important e-mails, meal preparation, lengthy phone calls, or meetings with no apparent purpose.
+Not Important & Urgent (Delegate): These tasks must be done but usually drain your energy.
+Since they are not important, try to delegate them.
+Examples include responding to non-important emails, meal preparation, lengthy phone calls, or meetings with no apparent purpose.

-Not Important & Not Urgent (Delete): these activities only distract you from your goals and do not add anything to your value, e.g., watching TV, checking Facebook, and similar.
-Try to limit them.
+Not Important & Not Urgent (Delete): these activities only distract you from your goals and do not add anything to your value, e.g., watching TV, checking Facebook, etc. Try to limit them.

 So, the trick is to focus on the right tasks by prioritizing essential tasks and saying NO to non-important and non-urgent ones.

-Other prioritization methods exist, such as RICE, ABCDE, MoSCoW prioritization, and more.
+Other prioritization methods exist, such as RICE, ABCDE, and MoSCoW prioritization.
+Learn more about prioritization techniques here:

 Stay organized by using the GTD method.

-We all need help with what we should do next and what to prioritize.
-So here comes the Getting Things Done (GTD) framework to help.
-David Allen developed it in the 1990s.
-The main idea behind GTD is that by getting your tasks and commitments out of your head and into a trusted system, you can reduce stress, increase productivity, and free up mental space to focus on more important things.
+We all need help deciding what to do next and what to prioritize.
+So here comes the Getting Things Done (GTD) framework, developed by David Allen in the 1990s.
+The main idea behind GTD is that getting your tasks and commitments out of your head and into a trusted system can reduce stress, increase productivity, and free up mental space to focus on more important things.

 Here are the critical components of the GTD system: